Visitor Guidelines

 Opening hours:

-You can buy a ticket to visit the Museum here and tickets will also be available for walk-ins onsite.
+You can buy a ticket to visit the Museum here and tickets are also available for at the door.
+We welcome walk-ins anytime the Museum is open, walk-ins for programs will depend on availability.

 We happily honour all reciprocal admission, gift passes and other free admission passes (such as Toronto Public Library’s MAP program).

 Members can access the Museum by booking a ticket online here.
-Tickets will also be available for walk-ins onsite.
+Members can also present their membership card at reception to gain access

 If you are having trouble booking your tickets, please contact admissions@textilemuseum.ca